MooVC/MooVC.Architecture/README.md

 ## Enhancements

 - Added a new Architecture.Cqrs.Services.EnumerableResult that can be used to encapsulate a result that contains a collection.
+- Changed Architecture.Ddd.Reference so that it now has a new Create variant, capable of directly accepting a type instance.
 - Changed Architecture.Cqrs.Services.PaginatedResult so that it now inherits from Architecture.Cqrs.Services.EnumerableResult.